tenthyoung/Minimaliste/README.md

 * MERN Stack
 * Bulma CSS
 * Stripe API
-* Passport JS w/ bcrypt
 * Workbox
 * Axios
+* Authenticated w/ Mongoose-Encryption and Bcrypt Hashing

 Requirements:
 * [x] Must use ReactJS in some way (even if minimal)